amisr/resolvedvelocities/docs/configfile.rst

 .. _ionup:

-IONUP: The method used to calculate and correct for any ion upflow component of the velocity.
+IONUP: (Optional) The method used to calculate and correct for any ion upflow component of the velocity.

 .. _use_beams: